PromptLabs/Prompt-Hacking-Resources/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the repository with proper attribution.
+You can use, modify, and distribute the repository with proper attribution.

 ---